 Hancock County Clerk of Court - Election Office

 Poll Workers are essential individuals that provide the labor to allow for a smooth election process so that all voters have the opportunity to cast their ballot.
-Civic minded individuals that serve their community often go under-recognized; therefore, it is the privilege of the Hancock County Clerk’s Office – Election Division to inform the citizenry of the duties performed by these public spirited people and to invite eligible registered citizens to join in and sign-up to work at the Polls on Election Day!
+Civic-minded individuals that serve their community often go under-recognized; therefore, it is the privilege of the Hancock County Clerk’s Office – Election Division to inform the citizens of Hancock County of the duties performed by these public-spirited people and to invite eligible registered citizens to join in and sign-up to work at the Polls on Election Day.

-Election Assistant: the Election Assistant is just that, a person who assists at the Vote Center.
+The Election Assistant is a person who assists at the Vote Center.
 The Election Assistant may be the clerk running the Electronic Poll Book or distributing ballots.
 The Election Assistant, along with another poll worker, may assist voters or act as a part of the Provisional Team.

-Other Persons allowed in the Polls: from time-to-time, poll watchers and the media request to access the polls.
+Other Persons allowed in the Polls may be poll watchers and the media who have requested access at the polls.
 State law allows for the media, political parties and candidates to assign a poll watcher to go to the polls.
 In all instances, all watchers are required to have proper approved credentials.

 Poll workers attend a workshop to review election procedure, new or changed regulation and safety precautions.
 This link will direct your attention to the training available by the State of Indiana’s Election Division.